larssandell/gamehub/README.md

 ## Description

 For this school project i was tasked to design and create a homepage for GameHub a site for buying and selling games.
 Using only CSS and HTML.
+And deployd with Netlify

 Pages that it includes: